How Long Does Laundry Detergent Last?

 To minimize these risks, you should exercise caution if you choose to utilize clumpy detergents.
 If you find yourself in a situation where you must use a clumpy detergent, it is advisable to avoid placing them in the detergent dispenser.

 Instead, the recommended practice is to add the detergent directly to the washer drum when it is filling with water.
-This method can help ensure that the detergent is properly mixed and can function effectively during the wash cycle, reducing the likelihood of buildup on your garments or within your machine.
+This method ensures the detergent mixes well, improving effectiveness and preventing buildup on clothes or in the machine.

 tangie laundry bar soap